The Growing Gig Economy: Freelance Earnings

 Did someone say coworking spaces?
 The ability to perform your job anywhere you like is one of the biggest perks of freelancing, so say goodbye to the thought of pulling into the same drab office park every weekday for the next 20 years.
 “The top reason full-time freelancers choose to freelance is schedule flexibility,” according to the 2019 Upwork survey press release.

 As a freelancer, you can use the multiple, convenient locations of top coworking providers to keep things fresh and fit your lifestyle.
 At Metro Offices, we have nine locations in and around DC.
 Scheduled for an international red-eye?
-Use our Herndon location before flying out; it’s just a quick Uber ride away.
+Use our Herndon, VA office suites location before flying out; it’s just a quick Uber ride away.
 Have an important meeting with a K Street client?
-Reserve a conference room at our I Street digs.
+Rent conference rooms at our I Street digs.

 {{cta(‘c19909e8-796f-4b8a-833c-91c47c10fd27′,’justifycenter’)}}